Issa92optimus/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  In the toys_controller file I changed the toys to toy.

 - Update the number of likes for a toy

   - How I debugged:
+  I returned json to the update action in the toys_controller.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I added the destroy route to handle the 404 error.